Close

 • "How to ensure that the operator is not missing or skipping any assembly positions?"

-Using Atlas Copco’s Tensor STB cordless tool as an example, the assembly process could start with the operator scanning the serial number of the unit which automatically will select an assembly sequence.
+Using Atlas Copco’s Tensor IxB integrated controller tools as an example, the assembly process could start with the operator scanning the unit's serial number, which automatically will select an assembly sequence.
 The assembly sequence will allow the operator not only to count the screws but only to switch between different programs if it’s required.
 The operator can feel confident that every single screw is properly assembled thanks to the visual feedback provided through the tool display.
 Finally, all tightening information will be reported and recorded on a database for quality purposes.

 For the production of the wafers that eventually become chips, the semiconductor industry relies on a series of extremely complex, interwoven processes that require numerous checkpoints and validation steps.
 The first part of the equation is to guarantee that these de machines were properly assembled so the performance of the equipment during production meets the expectations.
 The second part is related with keep the equipment up and running which requires (among other things) performing preventive maintenance according to the specs stated in the manual.